 As previously mentioned, many people are unaware of the five gynaecological cancers (womb, ovarian, cervical, vulval and vaginal) due in large part to the taboo on female reproductive anatomy.
 Fewer still are aware of the symptoms associated with these cancers (click here to find out) and so may dismiss the early warning signs of serious disease.
 In fact, the high mortality rate of gynaecological cancers (40%), is largely down to delayed medical attention.

-If you have a menstrual cycle, track it for at least 3 months, to gain a sense of what is ‘normal’ for you.
+If you have a menstrual cycle, track it for at least 2 cycles, to gain a sense of what is ‘normal’ for you.
 This makes any new, or unusual, gynaecological symptoms much more easy to spot.
 The process of tracking the cycle increases the amount of attention paid to overall health and wellbeing, and can even boost confidence in knowing when to seek professional help.

 It sometimes takes the onset of menstruation to suddenly realise why you did something a bit strange, a few days previously.
 “Aha!
 That’s why I dropped that pint/ felt like punching that obnoxious guy on the bus/ burst into tears during EastEnders…” It finally makes some sense.

-Well, what if you tracked your menstrual cycle for a few months, making a note of any mood, or physical, changes?
-Soon, you would be able to predict them… So, maybe you could take a painkiller the night before you expect to get those terrible period cramps, or anti-migraine medication before you even start to feel tingly, or postpone your driving test to avoid a ‘clumsy’ day, or schedule a free-diving world record attempt to coincide with high energy levels?
+Well, what if you tracked your menstrual cycle for a few months, making a note of any changes?
+Soon, you would be able to predict them… So, maybe you could take a painkiller the night before you expect to get those terrible period cramps, or anti-migraine medication before you even start to feel tingly, or postpone your driving test to avoid a ‘tired’ day, or schedule a free-diving world record attempt to coincide with high energy levels?

 Similarly, knowing when you are likely to ovulate can reduce some of the stress involved with trying to get pregnant.
 In fact, many people do start tracking their cycle when trying to conceive, but until then most people do not know if they are actually ovulating, or not… Measuring core temperature is one way to manage your fertility in this way.

-Although doctors are aware of the relationship between various symptoms of ill health and the menstrual cycle, time constraints and the process of differential diagnosis (the prioritisation, then ruling out of potentially serious diagnoses before considering less serious ones) can ‘hide’ the hormonal causes of ill health (as explained in a previous post).
+Although doctors are aware of the relationship between various symptoms of ill health and the menstrual cycle, time constraints and the process of differential diagnosis (the prioritisation, then ruling out of potentially serious diagnoses before considering less serious ones) can ‘hide’ the cyclical nature of symptoms (as explained in a previous post).

-So, if you have tracked your symptoms over at least three menstrual cycles, you can show this to your doctor, who will now be able to make a more informed diagnosis.
-If there is a pattern to your symptoms, it is possible that your hormones are affecting, if not causing, your ill health.
-If so, a hormone-balancing diet can work wonders, and is perhaps worth trying before resorting to hormonal, or any other type of, medications.
+So, if you have tracked your symptoms over at least two menstrual cycles, you can show this to your doctor, who will now be able to make a more informed diagnosis.
+If there is a pattern to your symptoms, it is possible that your menstrual cycle is affecting your health and wellbeing.
+If so, a hormone-balancing diet can work wonders, and is perhaps worth trying before resorting to medications.